IgniteUI/igniteui-xplat-docs/doc/en/components/notifications/toast.md

 ### Properties

 Use the `DisplayTime` property to configure how long the toast component is visible.
-By default, it's set to 4000 miliseconds.
+By default, it's set to 4000 milliseconds.

 By default, the toast component is hidden automatically after a period specified by the `DisplayTime`.
 You can use `KeepOpen` property to change this behavior.
 In this way, the toast will remain visible.